Starter Portfolio

 by our experienced team, which has invested in approximately $1.4 billion of real estate.

-Don’t need the cash?
-Reinvest your quarterly dividends towards your investment goal.

-Track earnings in real time and get informative updates about the assets in your portfolio.

-Investors in the Fundrise Starter Portfolio are allocated across a 50 / 50 mix of two of our eDirect investment offerings, the Income eREIT and the Growth eREIT, which are diversified portfolios of private real estate assets located throughout the United States.
+Investors in the Fundrise Starter Portfolio are allocated evenly across three of our eDirect investment offerings, the East Coast eREIT, the Heartland eREIT, and the West Coast eREIT, which are diversified portfolios of private real estate assets located throughout the United States.

 You can earn money through interest payments, property income, as well as potential appreciation in value of the properties themselves.
 As a shareholder, you are entitled to your pro-rata portion of any income earned and distributed.
 You can expect quarterly distributions, and may receive additional periodic distributions as certain underlying properties are sold.
 Actual results may vary and there can be no guarantee of enhanced returns due to investing on Fundrise or the use of Fundrise Advisors’ services or recommendations.

 The Fundrise Starter Portfolio is meant to be a long-term, illiquid investment.
 The return is primarily paid out in two ways (i) via quarterly distributions and (ii) via appreciation in asset value at the end of the asset’s investment term.
-Both investments in the Starter Portfolio have paid quarterly distributions each quarter since at least Q2 2016, and anticipate continuing to do so in the future, though there can be no guarantees.
+All three investments in the Starter Portfolio have paid quarterly distributions each quarter since Q1 2017, and anticipate continuing to do so in the future, though there can be no guarantees.

-Each eDirect investment in the Starter Portfolio has adopted a quarterly redemption plan to provide periodic liquidity, subject to certain limitations.
-For more information, please see the disclosure contained in the Offering Circulars.
+Real estate is inherently a long-term, illiquid investment.
+However, each eDirect investment in this portfolio has adopted a redemption plan whereby an investor may obtain liquidity monthly, following a minimum sixty day waiting period after submitting their redemption request, subject to certain limitations.
+For more information, please see the Offering Circulars.

 The eDirect offerings in the Starter Portfolio pay a 0.85% annual asset management fee.
 In addition, investors pay a 0.15% annual investment advisory fee, which is being waived through December 31, 2017.
 Our unique technology-driven model is up to 40% more cost-efficient than publicly available investments.
 For a full description of the fees that each investment may incur, please see the Offering Circulars.

-Investors in the Starter Portfolio can expect to receive two annual Form 1099-DIVs, one for the Income eREIT and one for the Growth eREIT.
+Investors in the Starter Portfolio can expect to receive three annual Form 1099-DIVs, one for each of the eREITs in this portfolio.

 “Fundrise is a pioneer… allowing individuals to directly invest in hotels, apartment buildings and other development projects.”